◷ Reading Time: 16 minutes

 - Reentrant: Run multiple invocations

-- Effective From and Expires At: Starting and ending time of the job
+- Effective From and Expires At: The Job Schedule specifying the start and end time of the job

 Recurring